Information library

 Source: ©evannovostro - AdobeStock

-All companies that participate in emissions trading, being either installations or aircraft based, according to legal provisions must surrender one emission allowance for each tonne of CO2eq emitted.
+All companies that participate in emissions trading, being either installations, ships or aircraft based, according to legal provisions must surrender one emission allowance for each tonne of CO2eq emitted.
 A limited number of emission allowances are made available free of charge to some of the companies from the cap in accordance with allocation rules specified throughout Europe.
 Companies that do not receive free emission allowances or for which the allocation is insufficient must buy emission allowances at regular auctions or from other companies.
-If they have too many emission allowances, they can sell them.
+If they have been allocated more emission allowances than they need, they can sell them.
 This is where the term emissions trading comes from.
 Strictly speaking, it is not emissions but allowances that are traded to be allowed to emit the corresponding amount of greenhouse gases.

 The auctions and trading between the companies result in a market price for the emission allowances.
 If there are a lot of emission allowances available (supply) in relation to the companies' emissions (demand), the market price is low.
 If, on the other hand, emission allowances become scarce, for example because fewer allowances are available to meet climate protection targets, the price rises.